lmuntaner/tech-introduction-product-people/docs/intro-cs/computers.md

 # Computers

+Let's take a look first at the computers.

 ## Definition

 Wikipedia describes a computer as:

 > A device that can be instructed to carry out sequences of arithmetic or logical operations automatically

 The definition might be a little too abstract.
+Let's break it down.

+There are two main concepts to understand: *device* and *operations*.

+### Device

-The device is the hardware.
-Specifically:
+By *device* wikipedia means the hardware.

+Two pieces are the ones performing the *operations*.

-* Central Processing Unit or CPU, where the instructions are performed
+* The CPU or Central Processing Unit, where the instructions are performed.
-* Memory where information is stored
+* The Memory where information can be stored.

+All the other hardware such as a monitor, speakers or keyboard is considered peripheral equipment.

+### Operations

-The set of operations is the software that runs in the computer.
+The *operations* are just the software that runs in the computer.

-## How does it work?
+The actual steps needed to get to the result.
+It can be calculating a new number, storing it somewhere for later use, etc.

+More technically, the [algorithm](./algos.md) to solve or perform the task.

+## 1s and 0s

 It's not a myth that computers only understand 0s and 1s.
 That's how ALL operations are translated into in the end.

 > All modern CPUs represent numbers in binary form, with each digit being represented by some two-valued physical quantity such as a "high" or "low" voltage.

-CPUs and Memories are HUGE set of small circuits with a few "lightbulbs" which are either ON or OFF.
+CPUs and Memories are a HUGE set of small circuits with "lightbulbs" which are either ON or OFF.
 With these set of "lighbulbs" we can represent everything you see in a screen.
 From text to images.

 ## From Binary to the real world